caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - 00:00 - 00:30: Listen to english podcasts or watch YouTube videos in English without subtitles
 - 00:30 - 01:00: Write down a full paragraph answering any of the sample questions.
 Paste it on Hemingway.
 Correct it and revisit again.
-- 1:00 - 1:30: Repeat the answers to your questions outloud.
-Practice fluency and speak outloud to yourself.
+- 1:00 - 1:30: Repeat the answers to your questions out loud.
+Practice fluency and speak to to yourself.
 - 1:30 - 2:00: Get yourself a 30 mins session with any of the free online apps I recommend in the previous section

 ## Useful resources